ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 {: #transition-netscaler-to-las-ui}
 {: ui}

-To transition NetScaler licensing in the NetScaler ADC GUI:
+To transition NetScaler licensing to LAS:

 1. Log in to the NetScaler ADC GUI.
 1. Browse to **System > Licenses > ADC License**, then click **LAS Offline Activation**.